thriveweb/deking-new/content/services/eco-decking.md

 date: '2018-09-09'
 featuredImage: /images/uploads/img_9614.jpg
 excerpt: A deck that takes nothing from mother nature
-welcomeTitle: ECO Decking Types And Services
+welcomeTitle: EKODEKING Types And Services
 welcomeDescription: >-
   EKODEKING offers an array of excellent composite eco decking materials to meet all of our customers’ needs.
 Although these materials present the same look